A Guide to Project Management Fundamentals

 There are plenty of tools available to help with the project management lifecycle.

 This type of software helps to build and manage the project's schedule.
-Some tools that you coud use include:
+Some tools that you could use include:

 - Microsoft Project: Waterfall